 When it comes to the reuse of historic places, the success of a project depends on a deep understanding of the history of the property and its meaning for people.
-Our speakers will share transformative projects that honoured the stories of the past — like the Monastère des Augustines in Québec City, the Galt Post Office and waterfront in Cambridge, Ontario, and the Sant Antoni Market in Barcelona — while setting the stage for the next chapter.
+Our speakers will share transformative projects that honoured the stories of the past — like the Monastère des Augustines in Québec City, the Galt Post Office and waterfront in Cambridge — while setting the stage for the next chapter.

 Okay, Google: How do I engage my community online?

 How can organizations build and engage communities online?

 The key is to reach today’s audiences where they spend their time, by leveraging new and existing digital platforms.